OCA/pos/pos_payment_method_cashdro/README.rst

 #.
 Make a new PoS order and choose the cash payment method configured with the Cashdro
    settings.
 #.
-In the payment line, tap on the Cashdro request button (the one with a bill icon).
+Click on *Send* to send the request to the Cashdro terminal that will ask the
+   customer for the amount to pay.
 #.
-The request is sent to the Cashdro terminal that will ask the customer for the amount
-   to pay.
-#.
-In this moment, a button with a ban icon will appear.
-It allows the cashier to cancel
-   the request before the payment is made.
+The cashier can cancel the amount request discarding the line clicking on the (x)
+   symbol.
 #.
 When the customer pays the sale amount in the terminal, the Cashdro reports the
    amount received and change delivered back.
 #.
 The Point of Sale reflects it in the payment line and thus the order can be validated